hamarb123/MCMacOSInputFixes/README.md

 ## License

-This project is available under the MIT license.
+This project is available under the BSD-3-Clause license.

 Some files and/or folders may be under different license(s), please check any relevant files and folders to see if they are under a different license.

-If you are Mojang, feel free to contact about licensing to possibly license the project under a different license if MIT doesn't work for you.
+If you are Mojang, feel free to contact about licensing to possibly license the project under a different license if BSD-3-Clause doesn't work for you.